RanimBenMbarek/Personality-Prediction-of-Instagram-Users/README.md

 ## Personality Prediction of Instagram Users
+Understanding personality traits from online behavior is increasingly relevant in fields like psychology, marketing, and user experience design.

-This repository presents our end-of-year project: Personality Prediction of Instagram Users.
-We developed deep learning multi-label models to predict the OCEAN personality traits.
+In this project, we developed deep learning models to predict the OCEAN personality traits (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism) based on Instagram posts, combining image and text data to derive insights into user personalities.

 ### Project Overview

 1. **Data Collection**:
    - Using the Meta Developer Graph API Explorer, we gathered post URLs, captions, and dates from public profiles.
-   - Stored the data in JSON files, which were then converted to CSV format.
+   - Data was stored in JSON files, which were then converted to CSV format.
-   - Stored the images in a shared drive.
+   - Images were stored in a shared drive.

 2. **Data Preparation**:
    - Normalized and resized images.